 App Platform is a Platform-as-a-Service (PaaS) offering that allows developers to publish code directly to DigitalOcean servers without worrying about the underlying infrastructure.

 Background workers can consist of any application code you like.
 As far as App Platform is concerned, they are the same as services, except they are not “routable,” i.e. they are not accessible via an external URL.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click the Worker you’d like to edit.

-Go to https://cloud.digitalocean.com/apps, click on your app, and click on the Components tab.
+In the Apps section of the DigitalOcean Control Panel, select your app and click on the Settings tab.
 Click on the Worker you’d like to destroy.

 You can destroy the Worker by clicking the Destroy Component button on the bottom of the page and entering its name to confirm your selection.